 As a marketing director at Experience Care, Lewis has not only built his marketing team but also started a podcast, LTC Heroes, on which he interviews long term care leaders and influencers about the most pressing issues.
 After a few months of conducting such interviews, Lewis felt the need to represent more than just leaders.

 It was for this reason that the next logical step did, indeed, appeared to be a first-hand experience for the marketing team.
-“I realized that becoming a CNA lined up with what I think our differentiators are: customer care and customization,” said Lewis.
+“I realized that if I become a CNA, it would line up with what I think our differentiators are: customer care and customization,” said Lewis.
 “To better understand our customers, I needed to be one of them.
-In order to provide amazing customer care and explain that care, in our training and our online training, I need to be a better listener and be able to use the same software that they were using.”
+In order to provide amazing customer care and explain that care, in our training and our online training, I need to be a better listener and be able to use the same software that they were using.
+I needed to become a CNA”

 The CNA Life